wso2-attic/esb-connectors/formstack/formstack-connector/formstack-connector-1.0.0/README.txt

    37)   updateConfirmationDelay          - Date of delay to be used as 'delay' while updating confirmation.

    38)   deleteFormId                     - ID of the form created in 4. vi).

+   39)   updateFieldValue                 - Text to be used as 'default_value' of the form field.
+   40)   updateFieldHidden                - Boolean value to set to indicate whether the field should be hidden or not(Make sure to use the value as '1').
+   41)   updateFieldReadOnly              - Boolean value to set to indicate whether the field should be readonly or not(Make sure to use the value as '1').
+   42)   upateFieldRequired               - Boolean value to set to indicate whether the field should be required or not(Make sure to use the value as '1').
+   43)   updateFieldDescription           - Text to be used as the 'description' of the field.

    Note: i)  Except for properties 4.
 03) and 4.
 04), test suite can be executed without making any changes to the provided property file.
          ii) For each execution, repeatedly follow steps 4. iii) , 4. iv), 4. v) and 4. vi) .